Ay-zA/fem-learning-path/README.md

 ## Ignored
 - [ ] Code Robust APIs with the Hapi.js Server Framework for Node.js
 - [ ] Testing and Modular Front-End
-- [ ] LevelDB & Crypto
-- [ ] Code Transformation and Linting with ASTs
 - [ ] Debugging and Fixing Common JavaScript Errors